 Those of you with young children will know of the BBC TV series called Balamory - much of which was filmed in Tobermory.

 Tobermory photo © The Internet Guide to Scotland

 How to get to Mull

 The official Caledonian Macbrayne website lists the current timetables in detail.
-Tel: 01475 650 100 / fax: 01475 635 235 or for vehicle reservations telephone 08705 650000.
+Tel: 08705 650000.
 The summer timetable operates from end March - mid October.
 The ferries in winter are generally less frequent.

 Vehicle ferry from Oban to Craignure:

-The ferry runs between Oban (90 miles north of Glasgow) and Craignure 5 or 6 times every day day during the summer and is usually very busy.
+The ferry between Oban (90 miles north of Glasgow) and Craignure goes up to 10 times daily during the summer (8 times on Sundays) and is usually very busy.
 The journey takes about 40 minutes.
 Vehicle reservation required.